MikeDev101/cloudlink/SECURITY.md

 | S#.#     | Stable Release    |
 | No S or B before Version # | Legacy Release    |

-At this time, Release S1.1 is the latest supported version.
-Any older build of the client or the server.py is unsupported.
+At this time, Release S2.1 is the latest supported version.
+Any older build of the extension, cloudlink.py, or cloudaccount/disk/coin.py is unsupported.

 | Version  | Supported?         |
 | ------- | ------------------ |